conceptual thought by Anek Suwanbundit in 2016

 6.1 EOCR as Meta-Epistemology

 EOCR integrates multiple traditions into a unified framework.
 It functions as a meta-epistemology by providing a higher-order structure that encompasses diverse approaches.
+EOCR transcends traditional epistemology by integrating ontology and epistemology, bridging descriptive and normative dimensions, and unifying multiple philosophical traditions.
+It thus functions as a meta-epistemology, capable of analyzing knowledge systems, guiding decision-making, and supporting interdisciplinary inquiry.

 6.2 The Role of the Knower